-- 1. Caging bolt storage location - 2.
-Location of air line to differential lock actuator - If you desire to use the recovered vehicle's brakes, ensure that the vehicles air system is connected to that of the recovery vehicle.
-Also ensure that any air line that has been removed from a drivercontrolled main differential lock is firmly capped to prevent loss of air pressure from the recovery vehicle.
+- If you desire to use the recovered vehicle's brakes, ensure that the vehicle's air system is connected to that of the recovery vehicle.
+Also ensure that any air line that has been removed from a drivercontrolled main differential lock is firmly capped to prevent loss of air pressure from the recovery vehicle. - If you don't want to use the recovered vehicle's brakes, ensure that you cage the spring brakes before attempting to move the vehicle.

-- If you don't desire to use the recovered vehicle's brakes, ensure that you cage the spring brakes before attempting to move the vehicle. - 1.
-Remove the air line and firmly cap the air line from the vehicle.
+- 1. Remove the air line and firmly cap the air line from the vehicle.
 (2) - 2.
 Remove the caging bolt from its storage hole.
-(1) - 3.
-Screw the caging bolt into the air line hole.
+(1) - Screw the caging bolt into the air line hole.
 (2)

-When fully engaged, a 0.25 - 0.5 in.
+When fully engaged, a 0.25-0.5 in.
 (6.35-12.7 mm) space will remain between the air cylinder and the bolt head.
 This action will lock the differential by pushing a piston into a "lock" position.